Skip to content

-The Selfish Gene, Altruism, and Mimetic Theory: Exploring Biological and Cultural Evolution
+The Selfish Gene, Altruism, and Mimetic Theory

 In “The Selfish Gene,” Richard Dawkins presents the idea that biological evolution is not solely driven by the survival of individual organisms, but rather by the propagation of genes.
 He argues that genes are the fundamental units of natural selection, and that organisms are merely vehicles for the replication and transmission of these genes.